 Today is our opportunity to enjoy the local waters of Baltimore on this Ireland rowing tour.
 We will explore the Carbery Islands, rowing around Sherkin, Heir and the Sceams.
 We will be able to land on various beaches, with our non-rowing friends joining us by ferry for a picnic lunch.
 Once the boats are back and washed, it is a short stroll from the harbour up to Bushe’s Bar.
 It is packed to the hilt with seafaring paraphernalia.
 There are amazing photos and terrific maps including one that lights up the lighthouse that flash at the same pace as the real ones do – or so we are told.

 We will pass the Baltimore Beacon and head out onto the big, open Atlantic Ocean!
 Accompanied by our safety boat and with the quads coxed by experienced coastal rowers, this is a wonderful time to experience the epitome of coastal rowing.
 It could be absolutely calm, or we may be rowing through waves and swells.
 How about a little surfing with the coastal boats?
 Depending on tides we will pass between the shore and a line of islands, or we will go all the way around them.
 Look carefully, and you might see the entrance to Loch Hyne, a limnological wonder which despite its tiny size used to boast a marine research station.
 Our likely destination is Trigunda Beach, where we will have a picnic lunch before heading home to Baltimore.

 After a final Irish breakfast, we will transport the group to Cork airport.
 From there it is also easy to get to the train station or other destinations.
-We hope that you enjoyed this taste of Irish coastal rowing!
+We hope that you enjoyed this taste of Irish river and coastal rowing!